Firmware Update๏

 It is recommended to take a screenshot of your configuration before updating the firmware.
 Especially with major version changes, you may need to reconfigure your existing settings.

-Visit the firmware download page to get the latest firmware.
+Visit the release download page and get the latest ParksTool Uploader.
+On Windows it is

 Note

-If power is cut during the update, the device may be bricked.
+If power is cut during the update, the device may become bricked.
 Do not disconnect the USB cable during firmware update.
-If the device becomes bricked, you will need to press the internal button for recovery, so refer to the manufacturer’s instructions.
+If the device is bricked, see the โBrick recoveryโ section below.

 New firmware often uses a new memory format, so it may be unusable without performing a reset.